About Bengal Cats

 All of our Studs and Queens are negative to PRA and PK deficiency.

-We also test them annually for HCM.
+We also test them regularly for the heart.

 Food and Nutrition

 The Bengal Cat is an active and energetic cat, with a more muscular structure than the average domestic cat.

 It is important to give them a quality diet with a good amount of proteins, to make sure that they stay healthy and develop well during their growth.